 “Let the little children come to me, and do not hinder them, for the kingdom of God belongs to such as these.”
 Mark 10:14

-Bible: Students are introduced to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
+BIBLE: Teachers introduce students to the pattern of creation, fall, redemption, and restoration within the Bible and our world.
 They study Bible stories rich in characters and events that show God’s glory and goodness.
-Students also learn Red Star scripture passages and recite them for memory.
+Students also learn Red Star Scripture passages and recite them from memory.

-Reading: Students learn to read through daily phonics lessons and practicing reading using leveled books.
-Teachers incorporate read alouds and shared reading to model and teach good reading and comprehension skills and incorporate classic literature during small and large group instruction.
-Students are exposed to many genres, including fiction, fairy tales, myths, non-fiction, and poetry.
+READING: Students learn to read through daily phonics lessons and practice reading using leveled books.
+Teachers incorporate reading aloud and shared reading to model and teach excellent reading and comprehension skills.
+They also integrate classic literature during small and large group instruction and introduce students to many genres, including fiction, fairy tales, myths, non-fiction, and poetry.

-Spanish: Students learn practical and developmentally-appropriate Spanish.
-They listen to books and Bible stories in Spanish.
-Students memorize Bible verses and study Spanish-speaking countries and their cultures.
+SPANISH: Students learn practical and developmentally appropriate Spanish.
+They listen to books and Bible stories in Spanish, memorize Bible verses, and study Spanish-speaking countries and their cultures.

-Art: Students study various artists and different cultures, as well as the elements of art and principles of design, while exploring different types of media and techniques to create their artwork.
-They focus on Native American civilization, plants, and animals.
+ART: Students study various artists, different cultures, as well as the elements of art and principles of design while exploring different types of media and techniques to create their artwork.
+They focus on the Native American civilization, plants, and animals.

 Our field studies enrich the curriculum and may include visiting the Austin Nature and Science Center and the State Capitol.